A day after the Nats hit four in a row.

 That, when an orthographically-irregular “Jared” encounters another orthographically-irregular “Jared”…

 Jerad Eickhoff on the mound.

-Which was maybe finally enough—for this long-theorized Jared Principle to make its debut on earth.
+Which was maybe finally enough—for the long-theorized Jared Principle to make its debut on earth.

-When the very first pitch of the game ends up in the seats in right.
+When the very first pitch of the game ended up in the seats in right field.